 GUIGO SERRA, RODERIC

-On Spring 1992, I moved to Los Alamos National Laboratory , where I was a postdoctoral fellow at the Theoretical Biology and Biophysics Group with Dr. James W. Fickett.
-At Los Alamos I worked essentially on genome analysis related problems: estimation of genome's protein coding density, and characterization of large scale genome structure.
+On 1992 he moved to Los Alamos National Laboratory, where he was a postdoctoral fellow at the Theoretical Biology and Biophysics Group with Dr. James W. Fickett.